Jacksonville Jaguars Hire Doug Marrone, Tom Coughlin

 Many believed the Jaguars would make the turn this year and have a shot at the AFC South divisional title, but under Bradley the team couldn’t figure it out, ending with a 2-12 record when Bradley was let go.

 The good news for Doug Marrone and Tom Coughlin is now the team will have a high set of draft picks this coming May.
-Although, with plenty of high draft picks, Jacksonville doesn’t have a ton of glaring needs.
+However, with plenty of high draft picks, Jacksonville doesn’t have a ton of glaring needs.

 The Jaguars instead need sound coaching to help develop the wealth of young talent on their roster.
 If Marrone can build Bortles into a successful quarterback then the results should follow.